 The Bar Council of India (BCI) had always opposed the entry of foreign law firms for many years but had surprisingly mellowed down quite meekly after the current Government showed its firmness last year to open up the legal services sector.

-The BCI had drafted rules for the entry of foreign law firms which were discussed in a meeting called by the Union Law Ministry on July 6, 2016.
+The which were discussed in a meeting called by the Union Law Ministry on July 6, 2016.
 Some other associations and bodies representing certain sections of lawyers were also invited by the Government to attend that meeting or subsequently share their views, pursuant to which they submitted their recommendations, just as the BCI had submitted its draft rules.

 The BCI, the apex body for governing lawyers in India, fears the loss of its supremacy in regulating lawyers.
 It has cited childish concerns, one of them ostensibly being the government consulting the Indian Corporate Counsel Association, which sent draft legislation, the Foreign Legal Practitioners’ (Regulation of Practice) Bill, in response to BCI’s draft rules.

 This draft bill proposes allowing FDI of 26 to 49% in the legal services sector within a two to five-year period.
 It also calls for setting up a Foreign Practitioners’ Registration Board and restraining the BCI’s role to a single position on the five-member board.

 BCI further warned that the government would have to wait for the Supreme Court to decide on the issue, otherwise, it would be “tantamount to contempt of court”.
 This appears to be an afterthought since it was never raised earlier when the BCI had drafted the rules in the first place.
 If it tantamounts to contempt of court now, would BCI have been outside the ambit of contempt proceedings when it had drafted the rules in July?